 Still, to me even a slight improvement is worth spending all my money.

-The magic about training in a different gym
+The magic of training in a different gym

-What is it that makes me improve so fast in a foreign gym?
+What is it that makes me improve so quickly in a foreign gym?

 It’s new influences, new stimuli, new approaches.
-The change of the scenery will make you highly alert.
+The change of scenery will make you highly alert.
 New coaches will give you another input with other views on technique.
-The key to learn here is to be open minded.
+The key to learning here is to be open-minded.

 The other gym is different.
 The smell is different, the colour of the mats is different, the training partners are different.
 You will make memories and connect these to the new learned techniques.
 It’s like creating more space in your brain.
 I still remember the exact scenery of learning a new technique in the MMA Academy in Liverpool and adding it straight to my game.